 Action How have we done Any items rolled forward Examining, in detail, our existing processes and implement required improvements to achieve high quality incident reporting, investigation and learning Developed senior leaders training for systems, risk, human factors and organisational culture.
 We have a dedicated senior meeting to review risks and incidents We make sure we close the 'loop' and that all incidents are reviewed and actions implemented before closure.
-We have started to implement PSIRF with regard to incidents.
-Ongoing Ongoing.
+PSIRF has been implemented throughout the Hospital will all Executives and Heads of Departments completing L2 Safety Investigation training, and all other staff receiving PSIRF awareness training.
+Ongoing Ongoing Ongoing.